 This document is intended as a guide for users and administrators of the iki database.
+This database has been implemented as a schema within the Postgres database called fish.

-Access to this database is restricted to specific nominated personnel as specified in the current Schedule 6 of the Data Management contract between the Ministry of Fisheries and NIWA.
-Any requests for data should in the first instance be directed to the Ministry of Fisheries.
+Access to this database is restricted to specific nominated personnel as specified in the current Data Management contract between the Ministry for Primary Industries and NIWA.
+Any requests for data should in the first instance be directed to the Ministry.

-2 Longline Sampling Programme
+2 Snapper Catch Sampling Programme

 The iki database was initially designed for the data collected by the longline sampling programme targeting snapper (Pagrus auratus) for the "iki jume" market.
 The measuring takes place on board vessels, and is representative of that portion of the catch that is caught.
 Initial data loaded into the iki database, were collected by technical staff engaged by NIWA Auckland, for the period from December 1997 to September 1998.
 This initial data loaded were collected on snapper caught by the iki longline fishery.
+This database was initially called 'longline'.
 However, the use of the iki database is not restricted to the iki snapper longline fishery.